 If you plan to let people RSVP on your site, simply add a printed sentence at the bottom of your reply card sent with your invitation saying, “You may also reply by way of our wedding website: www.happycouple.com.”

 This may be tempting, but refrain.
-There are plenty of other ways to let people know about the site, such as including the Web address on other items enclosed in the invitation packet, such as the response card or maps.
+There are plenty of other ways to let people know about the site, such as including the address on the response card, maps, or other enclosures.

-It is fine to post links to various on-line gift registries on your home page.
-This is one of the conveniences of your site.
+It is fine to post links to various on-line gift registries on your home page; this is one of the conveniences of having a wedding website.
 It is important to strike a balance between discretion and a desire to make things easier for your guests.
 Place such links to the side of the page in modestly sized type, and make sure they are the only item of information guests will find when they visit your page.
 Add a message of thanks: “Here are our registries.
 Thank you for thinking of us!”

 Remember, not everyone uses the Internet regularly—or, believe it or not, at all (think older guests).
-If you know that a certain invited guest is not connected to the Web, be sure to send hard copies of any pertinent information
+If you know that a certain invited guest is not online, be sure to send hard copies of any pertinent information.

-You can use your site after the wedding to post wedding and honeymoon pictures, anecdotes and a heartfelt ‘thank you’ to all.
-This thank you does not replace the individual thank you notes that must be handwritten.
+You can use your site after the wedding to post wedding and honeymoon pictures, wedding weekend anecdotes, and a heartfelt “thank you” to all.
+Important: This thank you does not replace the individual thank-you notes that must be handwritten.

 Think you might like to give it a try?
-Wedding Channel (www.weddingchannel.com) and The Knot (www.theknot.com) provide step-by-step instructions for designing your own free Web page, reachable through their Web addresses.
-Other Web sites show you how to create a Web site at your own Web address for a fee.
+Wedding Channel (www.weddingchannel.com) and The Knot (www.theknot.com) provide step-by-step instructions for designing your own free webpage, reachable through their sites.
+Other websites show you how to create a website at your own web address for a fee.